-Upper aerodigestive tract (UADT) cancers include those of the thorax (lung cancer, mesothelioma, thymoma) and cancers that develop in the oral cavity, oropharynx, nasopharynx, salivary glands, hypopharynx, larynx, and thyroid.
+Lung cancer and cancers of the head and neck are part of the Upper Aero Digestive Tract DOT, including cancers of the thorax (lung cancer, mesothelioma, thymoma) and cancers that develop in the oral cavity, oropharynx, nasopharynx, salivary glands, hypopharynx, larynx, and thyroid.

 Together, UADT disease-oriented team (UADT DOT) members do research to better understand how to prevent and treat these cancers.
 The UADT DOT has these broad goals:

 - Develop new treatments for lung cancer and head and neck cancers

 - Describe genetic risk factors for these cancers

 - Improve the quality of life for survivors of these cancers

 - Developing new targeted therapies for small cell lung cancer.
 Small cell lung cancer (SCLC) is highly aggressive, with a two-year survival rate of about 5 percent.
 SCLC is very sensitive to chemotherapy, but rapidly develops resistance to chemotherapy drugs.
 No targeted therapies are approved for SCLC.
 UADT DOT researchers test new treatments in a chemo-sensitive mouse model of SCLC developed at Huntsman Cancer Institute.
 These preclinical studies will be critical to creating new strategies for SCLC treatment.